MIC-DKFZ/AVID/README.md

 It provides a series of actions that can be used to process the data, including `resampling`, `registration`, `radiomics feature calculation` or `python-based actions`.
 These are just examples, a more detailed list can be found [below](#available-actions).

-AVID enables to select, link, sort, and split the data by user defines criteria, e.g. `case_id` and `timepoint`.
+AVID enables to select, link, sort, and split the data by user defined criteria, e.g. `case_id` and `timepoint`.

 ## Example

 In the following, an example use-case will be roughly described.
-This is a special project and may help new users.
+This is a special project and may help some new users.
 You can also skip this and start with our example scripts instead.

 In the context of multiple myeloma (a type of bone cancer) image analysis, bone marrow compartments are automatically processed by a computational pipeline.
 The algorithms were developed for three bone marrow compartments in the pelvis (see Figure 1).
 The three different bone marrow compartments are shown in three different colors.